GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby on Rails/text.md

 end
 ```

-The above example asynchronously generates an error and sends it to `Airbrake.io` if no valid `User` can be found with an `:id`, as provided in the request parameters.
+The above example asynchronously generates an error and sends it to `Airbrake` if no valid `User` can be found with an `:id`, as provided in the request parameters.

 ### Integrating with Sinatra

-Just as with Rails integration, you'll need to configure the `Airbrake` gem to use your `Project ID` and `Project API Key`, both of which are found on your `Airbrake.io` project dashboard.
+Just as with Rails integration, you'll need to configure the `Airbrake` gem to use your `Project ID` and `Project API Key`, both of which are found on your `Airbrake` project dashboard.
 Add the `Airbrake#configure` method block to set configuration values, then make sure your Sinatra app `uses` `Airbrake::Rack::Middleware`, which will ensure exceptions are sent to Airbrake.

 For example, here's a basic Sinatra app located in the `myapp.rb` file: